Experimental superposition of time directions: Acknowledgements

 \section{Acknowledgements}

-We thank Robert Peterson for fruitful discussions.
-This research was funded in whole, or in part, by the Austrian Science Fund (FWF) through [F7113] (BeyondC), [FG5] (Research Group 5) and [TAI 483].
-For the purpose of open access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.
-M.T.Q. and C.B. acknowledge the Austrian Science Fund (FWF) through the SFB project BeyondC (sub-project F7103), a grant from the Foundational Questions Institute (FQXi) as part of the Quantum Information Structure of Spacetime (QISS) Project (qiss.fr).
+We thank R. Peterson for fruitful discussions.
+This research was funded in whole, or in part, by the Austrian Science Fund (FWF) through [10.55776/F71] (BeyondC), [10.55776/FG5] (Research Group 5), and [10.55776/TAI483].
+M.T.Q. and C.B. acknowledge the Austrian Science Fund (FWF) through the SFB project BeyondC [10.55776/F71], a grant from the Foundational Questions Institute (FQXi) as part of the Quantum Information Structure of Spacetime (QISS) Project (qiss.fr).
+L.A.R. acknowledges support from the Erwin Schrödinger Center for Quantum Science \& Technology (ESQ Discovery).
+This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie Grant Agreement No. 801110.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 801110.
 It reflects only the authors' view, the EU Agency is not responsible for any use that may be made of the information it contains.
 ESQ has received funding from the Austrian Federal Ministry of Education, Science and Research (BMBWF).